Pumpapa/minimalmagic/content/TRS/ConvertingCtoTram.md

 {{<figure `Tagged Values` `/images/TRS/TaggedValues.png` right 60 >}}

-A symbol consists of `$`, `@` or a lower-case letter, followed by between zero and three letters, digits or `.`.
+A symbol consists of `$`, `@` or a lower-case letter, followed by between zero and four letters, digits or `.`.
 Only the first five characters are significant, although symbols shorter than 6 characters and symbols longer than 5 characters are distinguished, so `abcde` and `abcdef` differ, but `abcdef` and `abcdeg` are considered identical.

 Only the first five characters are significant, so `abcde` and `abcdef` differ, but `abcdef` and `abcdeg` are considered identical.

 * In a variable or symbol the L bit signifies whether the identifier is longer than the max (4 for variables, 5 for symbols)
 * `AAAAA` in a variable, or `FFFFF` in a symbol encode the first character
-* `aaaaaa`, `bbbbbb` etcetera encode subsequent characters.
+* `aaaaaa`, `bbbbbb`, etcetera encode subsequent characters.

 ```C
 case '*': case '&': // Var